Designations Congruent with Things: Chapter 12

 “I’m extremely sorry I woke you,” Hermann says.

 “Are you sorry for your sake or for mine?
-That can read a few different ways, Hermann,” Newton replies, with an exhausted testiness that Hermann finds extremely reassuring.
+That can read a few different ways, Hermann,” Newton replies, with an exhausted testiness Hermann finds extremely reassuring.

 “And hence it’s elegant utility,” Hermann says.